brandur/sorg/content/articles/large-database-casualties.md

 ### Nullable, as far as the eye can see (#nullable)

 Relations in large databases tend to have a disproportionate number of nullable fields.
 This is a problem because in application code it's more difficult to work with objects that have a poorly defined schema.
-Every nullable field needs to be examined independently, and a fallback designed for it it didn't have a value.
-This takes time and introduces new vectors for bugs.
+Every nullable field needs to be examined independently, and a fallback designed for it in case it didn't have a value.
+This takes time and introduces new avenues for bugs.

-There's a number of reasons that nullable-by-default is so common.
+There's a few reasons that nullable-by-default is so common.
 The simplest is simply that nullable columns are literally the default in DDL -- you'll get one unless you're really thinking about what you're doing and explicitly use `NOT NULL`.

 A more common reason is that non-nullable columns often require that existing data be migrated, which is difficult, time consuming, and maybe even operationally fraught on nodes which are running very hot and which a migration unexpectedly pushes over the edge.